-What is a reverse mortgage and How does a reverse mortgage Arizona work?
+What is a Reverse Mortgage and How does a Reverse Mortgage in Arizona work?

 Arizona as well as around the country is seeing a rise in reverse mortgages.
 Many of the baby boomer generation are now old enough to be eligible for a reverse mortgage.
 It is a mortgage loan that allows homeowners age 62 and older to access a portion of their home equity without having to make mortgage payments.
 It is estimated that in the state of Arizona, 14% of the population is over the age of 62 years old.
 The money that is taken out does not have any limitations or restrictions on how it can be used.
 The loan does not have to be repaid until you permanently move out, sell the home, or pass away.